tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 The `alpn` and `no-default-alpn` SvcParamKeys in SVCB RRs indicate the "SVCB ALPN set," which specifies the underlying transport protocols supported by the associated service endpoint.
-When the client requests SVCB RRs, it SHOULD perform the procedure specified in
-{{Section 7.1.2 of SVCB}} to determine the underlying transport protocols that both the client and the service endpoint support.
+When the client requests SVCB RRs, it SHOULD perform the procedure specified in {{Section 7.1.2 of SVCB}} to determine the underlying transport protocols that both the client and the service endpoint support.
 The client SHOULD NOT attempt to make a connection to a service endpoint whose SVCB ALPN set does not contain any protocols that the client supports.
 For example, suppose the client is an HTTP client that only supports TCP-based versions such as HTTP/1.1 and HTTP/2, and it receives the following HTTPS RR:

 ~~~
  example.com.
-60 IN HTTPS 1 . alpn="h3" no-default-alpn ipv6hints=2001:db8::2
+60 IN HTTPS 1 svc1.example.com. (
+     alpn="h3" no-default-alpn ipv6hint=2001:db8::2 )
 ~~~

-In this case, attempting a connection to 2001:db8::2 would not make sense because example.com only supports the UDP-based version of HTTP (HTTP/3).
+In this case, attempting a connection to 2001:db8::2 would not make sense because the RR indicates that svc1.example.com would only support the UDP-based version of HTTP (HTTP/3).

 If the client is an HTTP client that supports both Alt-Svc {{?AltSvc=RFC7838}}
 and SVCB (HTTPS) RRs, the client SHOULD ensure that connection attempts are